pegros/PEG_SYS/README.md

-PEG_SYS
-Set of Apex schedulable tools to generate various interesting metrics / data for platform monitoring and CRM Analytics data feed.

 ---
 # PEG SYS Components
 ---

 ## Introduction

-The SYS package aims primarily at generating various Org monitoring data to be used either locally (via standard reports and dashboards) or aggregation within CRM Analytics (e.g. in case of multi-Org connections).
+The **PEG_SYS** package aims primarily at generating various Org monitoring data to be used either locally (via standard reports and dashboards) or aggregation within CRM Analytics (e.g. in case of multi-Org connections).
 Via a set of schedulable Apex tools, it enables to take periodic snapshots of
 * **Org limits** via the standard **[OrgLimit](https://developer.salesforce.com/docs/atlas.en-us.238.0.apexref.meta/apexref/apex_class_System_OrgLimit.htm)** Apex class
 * **Org Storage** via the standard **Storage Usage** Setup page (accessible from the **System Overview** setup page)

-It stores snapshot data in custom object records and automatically purges old ones based on a configurable duration.
+It stores snapshot data in custom object records (`CreationDate` corresponding to the snapshot timestamp) and automatically purges old ones based on a configurable duration.

 It also addresses issues specific to **CRM Analytics**, such as:
 * **Picklist Values** extraction for code-to-label picklist value mapping in DataFlows/Recipes (only the current